multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-node/README.md

 await sessionRecorder.stop()
 ```

-Also triggering recording of continuous session available from within a service by setting special attribute to span:
+Continuous session recordings may also be saved from within any service or component involved in a trace by adding the attributes below to a span:

 ```javascript
 import { trace, context } from "@opentelemetry/api"